-First presented last January during the SIHH 2011 industry event in rose gold and platinum, the gorgeous model has just been reissued in Lange’s signature honey-colored gold body and with an unprecedented level of hand decoration.
+First presented in rose gold and platinum back in January 2011 during the SIHH 2011 industry event, the gorgeous model has been reissued later in the year in Lange’s signature honey-colored gold body and with an unprecedented level of hand decoration.
 Now officially called A. Lange & Sohne Richard Lange Tourbillon “Pour le Merite” Handwerkskunst (Ref.
-761.050,) the hand-wound watch looks even more attractive and, well, even more classic.
+761.050) (doesn’t the combination of French and German words looks a bit strange here?) it is even more attractive and, well, even more classic.

 If you would like to know more about technical details of the Richard Lange Tourbillon “Pour le Merite”, you should probably read our last year’s “initial impressions review.”